Sourcing in China: Best Practices for Medical Device Companies

 Chinese suppliers know very well that foreign companies are interested in sourcing in China largely due to the low costs.
 They are accustomed to being hard negotiators and often make demands regarding deposits and down payments.
 This is a potential problem to be aware of, because less reliable Chinese companies tend to disregard long-term prospects and the possibility of future orders once they have pocketed a large amount of money, and they may consequently stop caring about product quality or act indifferent to the client’s requests.

 Buyers need to be familiar with the underlying costs and the reasonable price range for their products, or they may unknowingly agree to disadvantageous prices.
 Chinese suppliers often start out by proposing a price that is about 50% higher than what they would actually be willing to accept.
 However, also keep in mind that a suspiciously low price may be a sign of cheap, poorly made products.
-Also, please note that suppliers often offer low initial costs to gain your business, but may end up increasing the prices in future purchase orders, especially if they believes you are reliant on their production.
+Also, please note that suppliers often offer low initial costs to gain your business, but may end up increasing the prices in future purchase orders, especially if they believe you are reliant on their production.

 An aspect of the contract negotiation step often involves assessing if local production in China should be limited to a certain number of suppliers.
 Buyers who are sourcing a wide variety of medical products often allocate production across numerous suppliers, because each product category requires distinctive technical skills, components, and manufacturing capabilities.
 However, for product lines with related functions or materials, it is strongly recommended that purchasers consider condensing the number of suppliers.
 Doing so will result in an increased number of units purchased from each supplier – and the higher the quantity of units purchased, the more leverage the buyer possesses to negotiate cost-efficient prices.